KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 <!--
 Unique to rust and steepest learning curve.
-No memory leaks, when to free variables, when no longer used... without gc, so performance benefits.
+There are no memory leaks and the lack of garbage collection creates performance benefits.

 https://doc.rust-lang.org/rust-by-example/std/option.html
 https://doc.rust-lang.org/rust-by-example/std/vec.html